Frequently Asked Questions

 A complete list of materials can be found here

-How do I convert my GPA between quarter and semester systems on a 0.0-4.0 scale?
+How do I calculate and/or convert my GPA to a 4.0 scale?

 Do I need to submit official transcripts during the application process?

 No, applicants do not need to submit official transcripts during the application process.
-Instead, applicants should upload readable scans (PDFs) of their transcripts into the MyGrad application.
-However, applicants offered admission to the program and who accept the offer, will be required to submit official transcripts from one degree granting schools.
+Instead, applicants should upload readable scans (PDFs) of their transcripts when applying.
+Applicants admited to the program will be required to submit official transcripts from one degree granting school.

 I’ve attended many different colleges.
-Which ones do I need to list in MyGrad?
+Which ones do I need to list in my application?

 I don’t have a bachelor’s degree OR my bachelor’s degree is from a school that is unaccredited OR my 3-year bachelor’s degree is from a school outside the United States.
 Am I still eligible to apply to the program?

 The UW Graduate School requires that all graduate level applicants have a bachelor’s degree (or equivalent) from an accredited institution.
+At least four years of study towards this degree are typically required for the degree to qualify.
 If you don’t have a degree that fulfills these criteria, we generally don’t advise that you apply for the MHCI+D program.
-You may wish to speak to a program representative prior to beginning the application process to evaluate whether you have an exceptional case.
+Applicants from India: A 3-year bachelor’s degree alone typically does not satisfy this requirement.
+Two methods to satisfy the requirement would be to combine a 3-year bachelor’s from India with conferral of a master’s degree, or with conferral of a Post Graduate Diploma (PGD, 1-year minimum, full-time) recognized by the AIU or AICTE.

 Will I be notified once my application is complete?

-You can keep current on your status on the application status page.
+We do not notify applicants about whether your application is complete or incomplete.
+You can keep current on your status on your application status page.

 When will I get an offer if one is forthcoming?

-Offers of admission will be made by early March.
-You are encouraged to monitor your status in MyGrad.
+Offers of admission (and denials) will be extended by email in mid-March.
+You are encouraged to monitor your status in Slate.

 How much time will I have to decide if I want to accept an offer of admission?